Oregon Circuit Workouts: Big Bang for Your Training Buck!

-There’s a small group of us up here in Norwich which ventures out very early on a Monday morning to undergo a certain type of torturous run-strength session, colloquially known as Oregon Circuits.
+There's a small group of us up here in Norwich who venture out very early on a Monday morning to undergo a certain type of torturous run-strength session, colloquially known as Oregon Circuits.

 What is an Oregon Circuit Workout?